 Author Guidelines

 Rheumatology (Bulgaria) publishes peer-reviewed research articles, review articles, clinical case reports, and editorial commentaries.
 National and regional guidelines and recommendations relevant to Bulgarian and Balkan rheumatology are also considered, subject to independent peer review and full ethical compliance.
+The aim of the journal is to help scientific authors formulate and structure their hypotheses, plan their research studies, and rigorously consider related aspects of research and publication ethics.
+The journal's scope encompasses theoretical and practical issues related to rheumatology and allied fields of medicine.
+The editors actively promote published works through available open-access platforms to attract global readership.

-1. Research article EN BG
+Research Article: EN

-2. Review article EN BG
+Review Article: EN

-3. Case report EN BG
+Case Report: EN

 The title page must include: